roskiecruz/quote-generator/README.md

-# Clean template
+# Quote generator
-This is a template for my personal use.
+This is a little experiment on mobile responsive design, SVG, and dealing with CORS issues.